- The Industry-I Vertical focuses on the continuous growth of trade and industry by developing new policies.

-The Industry I Vertical envisages an all-round development of the industrial and mineral sector in India.
-It also works towards encouraging optimum mineral exploitation, decreasing the import of various minerals, and strengthening the supply chain by means of value addition.
+The Vertical envisages holistic development of the industrial and mineral sector in India, encouraging optimum mineral exploitation, decreasing the import of various minerals, and strengthening the supply chain by means of value addition.

-The Vertical also plays a crucial role in enabling active engagement of the states and relevant stakeholders towards achieving milestones for the industrial and economic development of India.
+The Vertical also plays a crucial role in enabling active engagement of the States and relevant stakeholders in achieving milestones for the industrial and economic development of India.
 It aims to bring together innovation, technology, and efficient management at the core of policy formulation and implementation.

 Production-Linked Incentive Scheme (PLI)

 The contribution of agriculture to India’s GDP has declined over the decades and has been substantially replaced by the manufacturing and service sectors.
 However, the agriculture sector’s share in job creation has not fallen as much as the fall in its share in GDP.
 The shares of the manufacturing and agriculture sectors in job creation were 26% (share in GDP: 17%) and 42% (share in GDP: 16%), respectively.
 Even though the service sector contributes to over 55% of India’s GDP, its capacity to provide employment opportunities is limited.
 The thrust, therefore, lies on the manufacturing sector to absorb the surplus labour force from the agricultural sector.